 The Bronco had on a 3M matte military green wrap and the reason why 3M was chosen was due to its quality so you might want to consider that when choosing a vinyl wrap for your Bronco.
 The vinyl wrap was put on by a professional which is also something to consider because as stated above, installing your vinyl wrap properly will ensure the utmost protection for your vehicle’s paint.

-As at five months after the Bronco was wrapped, it was able to withstand day-to-day use – there were no problems of peeling, cracking or discolouration which is pretty impressive especially since the owner of the Bronco stayed mostly in a sunny area with lakes, salt water and sand.
+Five months after the Bronco was wrapped, it was able to withstand day-to-day use – there were no problems of peeling, cracking, or discoloration which is pretty impressive especially since the owner of the Bronco stayed mostly in a sunny area with lakes, salt water, and sand.
 The wrap on the Bronco had been exposed to almost every element, except snow, and it held up pretty well.

-Not just the basic kind of off-roading but the treacherous off-roading adventures like deep sand pits, big mud holes, crazy obstacles, water puddles and the likes.
-The first time the Bronco was taken off-roading was after the owner just got the vinyl wrap and it did not get ruined which is quite surprising.
-The wrap really held up against pinstripping despite going through the rigors of off-roading.
+Not just the basic kind of off-roading but the treacherous off-roading adventures like deep sand pits, big mud holes, crazy obstacles, water puddles, and the like.
+The first time the Bronco was taken off-roading was after the owner had just gotten the vinyl wrap and it did not get ruined which is quite surprising.
+The wrap really held up against pinstriping despite going through the rigors of off-roading.

 So, when the time comes to take off the wrap, the Bronco’s paint will surely be protected because the wrap itself did not get damaged.
 And, in contrast to what was stated above, if you are getting a vinyl wrap on your Bronco and you want to keep your vehicle’s original color, there is something called pps paint protection film that you can apply over your Bronco.
 This will help you keep the same color of your vehicle.